AlexRobinson-/Redux-Fetch/readme.md

 - FETCH_ALL_THE_THINGS_FAILURE
 - FETCH_ALL_THE_THINGS_CANCEL

-However, with any library this may change some time in the future, so instead of hard coding the strings yourself, functions are provided by this library to create the aciton type.
+However, with any library this may change in the future, so instead of hard coding the strings yourself, functions are provided by this library to create the action type.

 These functions are:
  - successType